kool7/TensorFlow_in_Practice_Specialization_2020/README.md

-# TensorFlow in Practice Specialization 2020
+# TensorFlow in Practice Specialization 2020 (Coursera)

+# Programming Assignments

 * Course 1: Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning